Libric0/c-decision-tree/README.md

 |---:|:-------------------------|:--------|:-------|:-------|:-------------|:---------|:----------|
 |  | Shrimp and Avocado Salad | No      | Yes    | No     | Yes          | No       | No        |

 This can simply be done by passing the dataframe containing this instance to the `predict` function of the tree.
-Assuming that our new instance are in the dataset `instances`, this would look like that:
+Assuming that our new instance is in the dataset `instances`, it would look like this:

 ```python
 dt.predict(data=instances)